-- 1. If the statutory closing date of the club licence applicant is 30 June, then additional financial statements covering the interim period 30 June 31 December 2021 must be prepared and submitted. - 2.
-Interim financial statements must be reviewed by an independent auditor as defined in Annex V. - 3.
-The interim financial statements must consist of: - a) A profit and loss account for the interim period 1 July 31 December 2021 with a comparative profit and loss account for the comparative interim period of the immediately preceding financial year 1 July - 31 December 2020. - b) A balance sheet as of the end of the interim period 1 July 31 December 2021 and a comparative balance sheet as of the end of the immediately preceding full financial year 30 June 2020. - c) A cash flow statement for the interim period 1 July 31 December 2021, with a comparative statement for the comparable interim period of the immediately preceding financial year 1 July - 31 December 2020. - d) Specific explanatory notes. - e) Signatures of the board of directors and the executive board. - f) Auditor's review statement. - 4.
-If the club licence applicant does not have to prepare interim financial statements for the interim period of 1 July 31 December 2021, the comparative figures may refer to the figures from the financial statements of the immediately preceding full financial year. - The interim financial statements must meet the minimum disclosure requirements as set out in Annex VI.
-Additional line items or notes must be included if their omission would make the interim financial statements misleading. - 6.
+- If the statutory closing date of the club licence applicant is 30 June, then additional financial statements covering the interim period 30 June - 31 December 2022 must be prepared and submitted. - 2.
+Interim financial statements must be reviewed by an independent auditor as defined in Annex E. - 3.
+The interim financial statements must consist of: - a) A profit and loss account for the interim period 1 July 31 December 2022 with a comparative profit and loss account for the comparative interim period of the immediately preceding financial year 1 July - 31 December 2021. - b) A balance sheet as of the end of the interim period 1 July 31 December 2022 and a comparative balance sheet as of the end of the immediately preceding full financial year 30 June 2021. - c) A cash flow statement for the interim period 1 July 31 December 2022, with a comparative statement for the comparable interim period of the immediately preceding financial year 1 July 31 December 2021. - d) Specific explanatory notes. - e) Signatures of the board of directors and the executive board. - f) Auditor's review statement. - 4.
+If the club licence applicant does not have to prepare interim financial statements for the interim period of 1 July 31 December 2022, the comparative figures may refer to the figures from the financial statements of the immediately preceding full financial year. - 5.
 The interim financial statements must follow the same accounting policies as those followed for the preparation of the annual financial statements.